Gotham Roller Derby: League History

-Early Years
+Early years

 Karin "Chassis Crass" Bruce and David "Lefty" Leibowitz met through an online ad in 2003 and together formed the organization as Gotham Girls Roller Derby, initially recruiting skaters and holding "open skate" sessions.
 In 2004, Gotham hosted their first exhibition bout, the "Beat Down in the Boogie Down," at The Skate Key, where a crowd of 600 watched the Brooklyn Bombshells defeat the Manhattan Mayhem in overtime.

 In 2005, Gotham launched its first full season at The Skate Key, with a roster of 20-25 skaters.
 After two games between Manhattan and Brooklyn, the league introduced the Queens of Pain, who became the first Gotham Season Champions.

 In 2006, the league introduced its fourth home team, the Bronx Gridlock.
 In 2007, The Skate Key closed and the league secured a practice space called the Crash Pad.
 The league began holding season bouts at City College of New York and Hunter College.
 That same year, the Brooklyn Bombshells defeated the Long Island Roller Rebels All-Stars, and the Manhattan Mayhem defeated all-stars from the New Jersey Dirty Dames in a double-header.

 In 2008, Gotham added more interleague play and held eight bouts at Hunter College.
 The Wall Street Traitors played teams from Philly, Connecticut, and New England, while the Brooklyn Bombshells and Manhattan Mayhem won against Montreal and Providence, respectively.

 Today

-Since 2010, the league has practiced out of a second Crash Pad location in Bushwick.
-In recent years, Gotham home teams play against each other at John Jay College and Abe Stark Arena.
-The league consists of roughly 150 skaters and officials.
+From 2010-2020, the league practiced out of a second Crash Pad location in Bushwick, and Gotham home teams played against each other at venues like John Jay College and Abe Stark Arena.
+The league consisted of roughly 150 skaters and officials.
+During the COVID-19 pandemic, the league lost its Crash Pad practice space in Bushwick, and as of February 2025, has not secured a new space due to high costs.
+They have been practicing and playing games out of LeFrak Center rink in Prospect Park.
+The space becomes an ice skating rink in the winter, which limits the roller derby practice season for the league.

 In 2021, the league announced a rebrand and shortened its name to Gotham Roller Derby, "better reflect our community and the evolution of our sport".
+Gotham Roller Derby celebrated its 20 year anniversary in 2024.